josqu4red/ilorb/README.md

 ILORb is a library created to ease interaction with HP servers baseboard management cards (ILO), using their XML interface.

+It is primarily meant to integrate with Chef config management system, but it can of course be used standalone.

 It supports RIB, SERVER and USER commands for ILO 2, 3 and 4 (no other hardware to test on).

  * By default, it will try to query the BMC through HTTP POST (available from ILO version 3)